fayalab/leaf-series-demo/README.md

 leaf-series-demo
 ================
-this is the leaf series demo from fayalab inc.,
+this is the demo of leaf series from fayalab,

-leaf is a light-weight prototyping gadget ideal for Arduino users.
+leaf is a light-weight prototyping gadget ideal for Arduino, Raspberry Pi or other develop platform users.

-enjoy!
+Enjoy!